anassajaanan/System-Activity-Monitor/README.md

 # System Activity Monitor

 The System Activity Monitor is a simple utility that collects and displays various system statistics in real-time.
-It provides insights into CPU usage, memory usage, and disk activity, along with the ability to filter the output by application/process names.
+It provides insights into CPU usage, memory usage, and disk activity.

 ## Features

 - Real-time display of system statistics
 - Refresh rate of 1-5 seconds
-- Search functionality to filter output by application/process name
+- Search functionality to filter output by application/process name (It will be added in the comming days)

 ## Stats Collected

 ### CPU Stats